awesomeosep/mini-mentor/README.md

 - Node.js
 - Next.js

 We initially wanted to create this project using a Python backend, since we were all familiar with Python, but it ended up beign much more difficult, so we switched to Nextjs.
-We also encountered challenges building the backend APIs, since much of that was new to our team.
+We also encountered challenges building the backend APIs, since much of that was new to our team, but we learned a lot with how to connect to a database like Supabase and link the frontend to the backend.

 ## What's next for MiniMentor
 - Review/Messaging System (star reviews to improve mentor selection)